and Conflicts of England and Great Britain

 Falkland Islands War

-(1982)-The military dictatorship in Argentina
+(1982)-The military dictatorship in Argentina mistakenly

-Margaret "Iron Lady" Thatcher, would not wage a war over the tiny Falkland Islands in
+Thatcher, would not wage a war over the tiny Falkland Islands in

 the South Atlantic.
 When the Argentines invaded the British-owned

 and British-inhabited Falkland Islands in April of 1982, the

-British responded by sending the Royal Navy and other
+British responded by sending the Royal Navy and other military

-invaders.
-The British defeated the Argentines and liberated the islands.
+British defeated the Argentines and liberated the islands.
 As a

 direct result of the disasterous war with Britain, the Argentine

 dictatorship fell and was replaced by a democracy.

 was one of the major Western allies to resist Iraq's invasion of